 Projects & Clients

-The Harvard Negotiation and Mediation Clinical Program (HNMCP) connects organizations that would benefit from strategic advice for ongoing or upcoming negotiations or disputes with Harvard Law School students.
-These students, trained in both the theory and practice of dispute resolution, are prepared to exercise their new skills and knowledge on behalf of real-life clients.
-Students will receive academic course credit for their work with HNMCP.
+The Harvard Negotiation and Mediation Clinical Program (HNMCP) connects Harvard Law School students with organizations that would benefit from strategic negotiation and conflict management advice, or dispute resolution system evaluation and design.
+Our students, trained in both the theory and practice of dispute resolution, will exercise their new skills and knowledge on behalf of real-life clients and receive academic course credit for their work.

-In order to prepare students we need the active participation of partners facing real world challenges who are willing to work with us.
+We seek the active participation of partners facing real world challenges to work with us.
 We warmly invite conflict resolution practitioners, businesses, non-profit organizations, government agencies, and community groups to consider whether our clinic might suit their needs.

 For a full listing of our projects and clients, please see the search menu in the sidebar on this page.